baselka/dtc-exam/README.md

 # DTC MERN EXAM

-### Simple CRUD application, for book authors to register and add their published books to the database using MERN stack .
+### Simple CRUD application, for book readers to register and add their favourite books to the database using MERN stack .

 ## Installation